Kaalotaibi37/Kaalotaibi37.github.io/index.md

 ### Projects

- **Performance Bounceback**

- - optimizing game that is extremely unperformant to a game that can run cosistently 90fps or above.

 **Rube Goldberg Game**

  - Rube Goldberg Game is a fully-functional multi-platform high-immersion VR game.
- - It's a game that challenges players to create contraptions that solve physics puzzle.
+It's a game that challenges players to create contraptions that solve physics puzzle.

   **Puzzler**

  - The project consists of a puzzle game that the user must be solved by himself.
 Inside the environment, the user will see five     orbs light up in a sequence.
 You win the game by using your Cardboard glasses, interacting with the orbs in the correct order.

+  **Performance Bounceback**

+ optimizing game that is extremely unperformant to a game that can run cosistently 90fps or above.

 ### Contacts